 So, if you aren’t sure if you can commit to a permanent tattoo, try applying temporary ones or henna tattoos to get a feel of having a tattoo for days.
 If in the end it’s still not something you want, then you can start considering other things.

 The next thing you have to think about is the pain.
 At the very least, a tattoo will hurt.
 But this still depends on your pain tolerance, placement of the tattoo, and tattoo artist.
+If you are sensitive to pain and not able to bear it then you can ask your tattoo artist to use tattoo numbing creams.
+As it will significantly reduce the tattoo pain and numb your skin for 2-5 hours.

 Pain tolerance levels